uribo/learnR/basic-objects/data-frame.md

 # Data frame

-A data frame is a table with a number of rows and columns like a matrix.
-However, columns in a data frame need not be the same type.
-It is consistent with most data tables: different types of information describe a data record.
+A data frame is a table with a number of rows and columns.
+It looks like a matrix but its columns are not necessarily the same type.
+This is consistent with most data tables: a row, or data record is described by multiple columns of different types.

 The following example is a table that can be fully characterized by a data frame.